 The systems interchange joining Interstate 220 with I-49 North Segment K2 at North Shreveport was completed on October 17, 2018.
 The exchange officially opened to traffic following a celebration attended by Governor John Bel Edwards and several state and local officials.
 Construction on Segment K2 started in 2014.
 The $142 million project included rebuilding I-220 and adding auxiliary lanes between Exit 5 (LA 173 / Hilry Hickaby III Avenue) and Exit 7A (U.S. 71 / North Market Street).1

-Interstate 49 was formally routed along side both I-220 west from North Shreveport to I-20/LA 3132 (Inner Loop Expressway), and on I-20 east from I-220 to the four level interchange with I-49 at Pete Harris Drive/Allen Avenue by action of American Association of State Highway and Transportation Officials (AASHTO) on May 21, 2019.
-The cosigning of I-49 along both I-20 and I-220 provides route continuity between the separate sections leading into Shreveport.
+Interstate 49 was formally routed alongside both I-220 west from North Shreveport to I-20/LA 3132 (Inner Loop Expressway), and on I-20 east from I-220 to the four level interchange with I-49 at Pete Harris Drive/Allen Avenue by action of American Association of State Highway and Transportation Officials (AASHTO) on May 21, 2019.
+Trailblazers for I-49 posted along both I-20 and I-220 provide route continuity between the separate sections leading into Shreveport.

 Work on the I-220/I-20 Barksdale Air Force Base (BAFB) Interchange Access Project broke ground on May 15, 2019.4 Funded in part with GARVEE bonds, and contributions from Bossier City, Bossier Parish and the North Louisiana Council of Governments (NLCOG),5 $90 million in construction adds a new roadway that will provide an eastern entrance into BAFB, and open up previously inaccessible areas for development.
-Anticipated completion of the access road, new BAFB gate and the interchange modification at I-20 is Fall 2021.4
+Anticipated completion of the access road, new BAFB gate and the interchange modification at I-20 was Fall 2021.4 Several change orders extended the project timeline to an anticipated completion in Summer 2022.6

 The last section of Interstate 220 completed was the bridge over Cross Lake in 1988.
 Topping out at 24.6 feet, the span extends 10,230 feet between Exits 2 and 4.1